 Furthermore, the studies confirmed that intensive knowledge sharing significantly affects team performance and creativity(Cheung et al., 2016; Song et al., 2015).
-From the organizational level, different studies revealed that knowledge sharing has a significant and vital role in enhancing and augmenting organizational performance(Gomes et al., 2017; Mohd Noor et al., 2015; Oyemomi et al., 2016; Rezaei et al., 2017).
+From the organizational level, different studies revealed that knowledge sharing has a substantial and vital role in augmenting and improving organizational performance(Gomes et al., 2017; Mohd Noor et al., 2015; Oyemomi et al., 2016; Rezaei et al., 2017).
 According to Z. Wang et al. (2016), knowledge sharing promotes organizational learning capability and enables knowledge embedment in routines and procedures, as well as knowledge exploitation in relationships with stakeholders.
 In SMEs, De Clercq et al. (2015) revealed that there is an association between knowledge sharing and organizational entrepreneurship.
 Organizations can develop knowledge that can be utilized to generate new ideas, experiment, compare different decisions, and build innovations through intensive knowledge sharing.
-Based on the above, it is clear that the impact of knowledge sharing can be categorized into three primary levels: individual, team, and organizational.
+Based on the above, the influence of knowledge sharing can be categorized into three primary levels: individual, team, and organizational.